sgmurphy/wordpress-plugins/use-any-font/readme.txt

 = Can I assign font based on language ? =

-Ya, Our plugin allows you to assign font based on language.
-It currently supports WPML and Polylang.
-Quick font changer based on language used.
-If you are using some others multi lingual plugin, please do contact us and we will try to integrate with our plugin.
+Yes, our plugin allows you to assign fonts based on language.
+Currently, it supports WPML and Polylang, offering a quick font changer based on the language used.
+If you are using another multilingual plugin, please contact us, and we will try to integrate it with our plugin.

 = Where are my fonts stored ? =

-All the fonts are stored in your own server.
-Our server only convert the fonts and sends back.
-It is stored in wp-content/uploads/useanyfont folder.
-So there won't be different fonts path and will be indentical to your siteurl.
+All fonts are stored on your server.
+Our server only converts the fonts and sends them back.
+They are stored in the wp-content/uploads/useanyfont folder.
+Therefore, there won't be different font paths; they will be identical to your site URL.

 = Does my font depends upon plugin's server uptime ? =